 Understanding computation lies at the heart of many exciting scientific and social developments.
 Computational thinking is more than programming a computer - rather it is thinking in abstractions.
-Consequently, computational thinks.
-In abstractions, consequently, computed but his.
+Consequently, computational thinking has become a fundamental skill for everyone, not just computer scientists.
 For example, designing an electronic circuit relates directly to computation.
 Mathematical functions which can easily be computed but not inverted are at the heart of understanding data security and privacy.
 Machine learning on the other hand has given us fascinating new tools to teach machines how to learn function parameters.
 Thanks to clever heuristics, machines now appear to be capable of solving complex cognitive tasks.
 In this class, we study all these and more problems together with the fundamental theory of computation.